 By Julio Rivera,

-Julio Rivera is a business and political strategist, Editorial Director for Reactionary Times, and a political commentator and columnist.
-His writing, which is focused on cybersecurity and politics, has been published by many of the most heavily trafficked websites in the world.Tags: Commentary
+Julio Rivera is a business and political strategist, the Editorial Director for Reactionary Times, and a political commentator and columnist.
+His writing, which is focused on cybersecurity and politics, has been published by numerous websites and he is regularly seen on National and International news programming.Tags: Commentary